emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 - Configure EMQX Cluster

-The corresponding CRD of EMQX Enterprise Edition in EMQX Operator is EMQX.
+The corresponding CRD of EMQX Enterprise in EMQX Operator is EMQX.
 EMQX CRD supports using `.spec.bootstrapConfig` to configure the EMQX cluster license.
 For bootstrapConfig configuration, please refer to the document: [bootstrapConfig](https://www.emqx.io/docs/en/v5.0/admin/cfg.html).
 This field is only allowed to be configured when creating an EMQX cluster and does not support updating. **Note:** After creating an EMQX cluster, if you need to update the license, please update it through the EMQX Dashboard.

 ```yaml
 apiVersion: apps.emqx.io/v2alpha1